DevAgnihotri/MCA_Sem_2/JAVA/Unit_3_Exception_Handling_Notes.md

 # Exception Handling in Java

-> **This file answers your assignment questions in simple English.
-Each question is clearly marked (Q1, Q2, etc.) and explained with easy points, tables, and examples.**

 ## 🔹 Q1: What do you mean by Exception?
 What is checked and unchecked exception?

 **Definition:**